Samegrelo-Zemo Svaneti: Geography

-Samegrelo-Zemo Svaneti is traversed by two sections of the northeasterly line of equal latitude and longitude.
-The Samegrelo-Zemo Svaneti Mkhare can be split into two historical regions.
-Svaneti and Samegrelo.
-In the northern part of Samegrelo lie the Egrisi mountains.
-The municipalities of Chkorotskhu, Martvili, and Tsalenjikha are located right next to the Egrisi mountain range in Samegrelo.
-On the southern side of Samegrelo lies the Kolkheti valley, which is a mostly flat region.
+The Samegrelo-Zemo Svaneti Mkhare can be split into two historical regions; Svaneti and Samegrelo.
+In the northern part of Samegrelo lies the Egrisi Mountains.
+The municipalities of Chkhorotsqu, Martvili, and Tsalenjikha are located right next to the Egrisi mountain range in Northern Samegrelo.
+In the south lies the Kolkheti valley, which is a mostly flat region.
 The municipalities that lie in the valley are Zugdidi, Khobi, Senaki, Abasha, and the city of Poti.
-The west side of Samegrelo borders Apkhazeti right on the Enguri river.
-The other region - Zemo Svaneti is located right on the Northern Caucasus mountains.
-Its only municipality is the Mestia municipality.
+The west side of Samegrelo borders Apkhazeti right on the Enguri River and the east borders Imereti on the Tskhenistsqali River.
+The important Rioni River of West Georgia also passes through Samegrelo, flowing into the black sea in the city of Poti.
+The other region; Zemo Svaneti, is located right next to the Northern Caucasus Mountain Range.
+Its only municipality is Mestia.
 Svaneti has the tallest mountain in Georgia, Mt.
-Shkhara at 5,193 meters, or 17,037 feet.
+Shkhara, at 5,193 meters, or 17,037 feet.

 Demographic

 Ethnic groups

 According to the Georgian census of 2014, 99.37% of the population is Georgian and 0.35% is Russian.
-Other ethnic groups living in the region include Ukrainians, Armenians, Abkhazians and Greeks.
+Other ethnic groups living in the region include Ukrainians, Armenians, Apsuans and Greeks.